Venue: Town Hall, Bootle

-Members are requested to give notice of any disclosable pecuniary interest, which is not already included in their Register of Members' Interests and the nature of that interest, relating to any item on the agenda in accordance with the Members Code of Conduct, before leaving the meeting room during the discussion on that particular item.
+Members and Officers are requested to give notice of any personal or prejudicial interest and the nature of that interest, relating to any item on the agenda in accordance with the relevant Code of Conduct.

 No declarations of interest were received.

 To receive a presentation and report from Jenny Friday, Sefton CVS

 Further to Minute No. 6 of 25 January 2011, the Committee considered the draft report of the Hackney Carriage and Private Hire Trade Joint Working Group – Equalities Sub Group, on the implications of the Equalities Act 2010 for the Hackney Carriage and Private Hire Trade.